 Camping on one of the Hong Kong’s beaches is one of the best things to do in life.
-With all the beautiful scenery and crystal clear water, it is one of the best weekend getaway one can do.
+With all the beautiful scenery and crystal clear water, it is one of the best weekend getaways one can do.
 For this reason, Hayley and I, together with our friends, had a camping weekend away at Ham Tin Beach at Sai Kung.

 It was a sunny weekend and we decided to walk to the beach from Sai Wan Pavilion.
-As usual it was a nice stroll along the contour line of the hill until half an hour later we had to walk up some steep hills with our heavy packs.
+As usual, it was a nice stroll along the contour line of the hill until half an hour later we had to walk up some steep hills with our heavy packs.
 After we reached the top, we saw the beautiful beaches in front of us and that gave us the motivation to walk on after a brief respite at the shaded woodland at the top of the hill.

 Playing in the sea

 After a long and sweaty walk, we finally managed to get to the Ham Tin Beach.
-We found a good spot to dump out rucksack and quickly set up our tents.
+We found a good spot to dump out rucksacks and quickly set up our tents.
 We then literately stripped into our swimwear and jumped into the sea.
 We paddled and played in the waves.
 There were plenty of waves that weekend and all the surfer dudes were out there too!

 Barbecue on the beach

 After a few hours of fun under the sun and playing in the sea, we headed to a local store in the Ham Tin Village to pick up our foods and charcoals for a BBQ on the beach.
-To our surprise the man at the store handed us a carrier bag full of food.
+To our surprise, the man at the store handed us a carrier bag full of food.
 It looked like we were going to have a massive feast for the evening.

-On top of that we brought some marshmallows, chocolates and biscuits for the compulsory smores as part of the awesome BBQ.
+On top of that, we brought some marshmallows, chocolates and biscuits for the compulsory smores as part of the awesome BBQ.
 We were so stuff at the end and we offered our meat to our neighbours who happened to be barbecuing too.